Growing Coffee Without Endosulfan

 The Problems With Endosulfan

 Endosulfan is a highly toxic, antiquated insecticide, and one of the last organochlorine pesticides still in use.
-It’s so toxic that before it was recently banned across most of West Africa, it killed thousands of cotton farmers every year by accidental poisoning alone.
+It’s so harmful that before it was recently banned across most of West Africa in 2008, it poisoned thousands of cotton farmers and family members through occupational or accidental exposure, with hundreds of fatalities.
+It is also highly toxic to fish, birds, bees and aquatic life.
+The pesticide causes long term health problems too – epidemiological studies link chronic exposure to autism, delayed puberty, and birth defects of the male reproductive system in humans.

-The listing of endosulfan by the Stockholm Convention on Persistent Organic Pollutants (POPs) in 2011, following a successful campaign by PAN UK, triggered its inclusion on the prohibited lists of a number of supply chain standards schemes.
-The elimination of endosulfan will bring numerous health and environmental benefits, but some producers in the developing world may find it difficult to adapt to its removal – particularly in the coffee sector.
+It stays in the environment long after it’s been applied, it accumulates in organisms and across food chains, and it travels the globe and contaminates ecosystems far from where it’s used.
+Its listing by the Stockholm Convention on Persistent Organic Pollutants (POPs) in 2011, following a successful campaign by PAN UK and others, triggered its inclusion on the prohibited lists of a number of supply chain standards.
+The elimination of this highly hazardous pesticide will bring numerous health and environmental benefits, but some producers in the developing world may find it difficult to adapt to its removal – particularly in the coffee sector.

 Resources and Guidance Documents